-There are many forms of legal claims for injury, often based on the concept of “negligence.”
+There are many forms of legal claims for persona; injury, often based on the concept of “negligence.”
 Negligence is generally described as the failure to use reasonable care, causing harm.
-This is not an exclusive list of all scenarios, and please call if you have questions about a possible claim.
+This is not an exclusive list of all injury claims, but these are some of the more common.
+We have a more exhaustive list here, but it doesn’t go into much detail so this post provides some information on the more common injury claims.
+Certainly call us if you have questions about a possible claim.

-If you were injured in an auto accident, you may have a claim if the crash was the result of someone else’s dangerous driving.
+If you were injured in an auto accident, you may have an injury claim if the crash was the result of someone else’s dangerous driving.
 Typically, the claim is against the driver of another vehicle, but can be against the driver of the vehicle you are in if that driver was careless.
+You may also have an injury claim against your own insurer.
 Certainly not every car crash is the result of someone’s negligence, and you should speak to an attorney to determine whether there is a viable claim.
 Here are some results from our cases.

 Insurance Bad Faith

-Insurance bad faith typically starts with a valid claim for injuries against some 3rd party, but then the responsible insurance company jerks you around.
+Insurance bad faith typically starts with a valid injury claim against some 3rd party, but then your own insurance company jerks you around.
 Insurance companies have many legal duties, including the duty to engage in good faith and to promptly settle legitimate claims where liability is reasonably clear.
 Insurance companies often attempt to delay or deny claims as a way to discourage people from pursuing legitimate claims.
 Insurance companies have many tricks and tactics to delay or deny, and even if they eventually pay its often too little too late.
 We can hold insurance companies accountable, and please call if you would like to discuss you claim.